 I found that there are good and bad quality nutritional supplements (perhaps a little predictably), leaving me more confused than ever.
 Too many brands, too many alternatives, not enough as a combination, not many being helpful to a mother of three little fussy eaters.

-What and where to from here?
+What and where to go from here?
 I thought…

 I decided to try one last global search.
-This time for more credible brands; looking specifically at the following: how they process their nutritional sources; their credibility as a supplier; whether other parents are considering them; and whether these parents actually tried their products and have given reviews?
+This time, for more credible brands, looking specifically at the following: how they source their ingredients; their credibility as suppliers; whether other parents are considering them; and whether these parents have actually tried their products and left reviews.

 In my element, and with a glimmer of hope for my little critters, I was recommended a few options and alternatives.
-But what really got my interest was their product called Liqui-Vite.
-A liquid form of everything that I was looking for, and, as they claim: it “mixes easily in other liquids.”
+But what really caught my interest was their product, Liqui-Vite.
+A liquid form of everything that I was looking for, and, as they claim, it “mixes easily in other liquids.”
 Bonus!

-What better way to get an all-in-one nutrient than to just mix it in with their juice in the morning.
+What better way to get an all-in-one nutrient than to mix it into their morning juice?

 Okay, I found what I had originally set out to find, now for the test…

 Eureka!
-My kids can actually bare the taste.
+My kids can actually bear the taste.
 YAY!
 I have a win-win in the nutritional fight for my little fussy eaters.

-For anyone else out there looking for alternatives, or solutions to up their little ones’ nutritional intake, I can wholeheartedly recommend Liqui-Vite.
+For anyone else out there looking for alternatives or ways to boost their little ones’ nutritional intake, I can wholeheartedly recommend Liqui-Vite.
 It works well for me as a nutritional caretaker, and well for my little critters.

-Liqui-Vite is a product supplied by “Straight Talk Nutrition” who believes in, and sells, the NeoLife product range.
+Liqui-Vite is a product supplied by “Straight Talk Nutrition,” which believes in and sells the NeoLife product range.
 If Liqui-Vite does not work for your kids as it did for mine, I am sure you will find an alternative in their range.

 What vitamins do you use for your fussy little eater?
 Let us know in the comments below.